 Whitesbog General Store

 The General Store is its own museum.
 The original butcher block table is on display and the refrigeration unit that once used ice, stored in the ice house.
 The glass cabinets and shelving are from 1924.

-The General Store is open Saturdays and Sundays from 10:00am to 4:00pm, from February through December.
+The General Store is open Saturdays and Sundays from 10:00am to 4:00pm.
 The Store can also be opened by Special Request to the Whitesbog Preservation Trust’s Visitor’s Center at (609) 893-4646.
 The Store is ADA accessible with Handicapped parking nearby.
 Most major credit cards are accepted.

 Whitesbog’s General Store served the village’s residents and seasonal workers from 1899 until the late 1960s.
 The current structure was built in 1924 to accommodate an expanded store space and a new Post Office.

 The General Store was the main source of supplies for residents and pickers.
 The store sold food staples, grains, meats and milk along with the normal commodities such as fabric, yarn, and sundries.
 Of special interest are the specific display cases for cakes, pies, and candy.
 Goods were paid for by either cash or the tickets issued to the berry pickers.
 The storekeeper and his family lived above the store.
 After the State bought Whitesbog, the store and post office closed.

 The Whitesbog Preservation Trust restored the building’s interior and the General Store was opened again in 2000 as a gift shop featuring cranberry and blueberry food items, local artisan crafts, Pine Barren Books, Whitesbog memorabilia and other unique items.
 The Store is also the gathering point for most of Whitesbog’s tours and educational programs.